drkrillo/docs/creator/media/video-playing.md

 * _.ogg_
 * _.webm_

 Keep in mind that a video file adds to the total size of the scene, which makes the scene take longer to download for players walking into your scene.
-The video size might also make you go over the \[scene limitations]\(\{{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >\}}), as you have a maximum of 15 MB per parcel to use.
+The video size might also make you go over the [scene limitations](../sdk7/optimizing/scene-limitations.md), as you have a maximum of 15 MB per parcel to use.
 We recommend compressing the video as much as possible, so that it's less of a problem.

 We also recommend starting to play the video when the player is near or performs an action to do that.
 Starting to play a video when your scene is loaded far in the horizon will unnecessarily affect performance while players visit neighboring scenes.